Zeutschler/tinyolap/doc/source/rules.rst

         if quantity is float and sales is float: if quantity != 0.0:
                 return sales / quantity
-            return "n.a."  # the developer decided to return some text, what is totally fine. return c.CONTINUE
+            return "n.a."  # the rule developer decided to return some text.
+That is totally fine. return c.CONTINUE

-in Python
-model-driven databases starts when you define business

 .. autoenum:: tinyolap.rules.RuleScope
     :members: